Citation for this page in APA citation style. Close

 • Human events show statistical regularities.

-• There fore, human events are determined.
+• Therefore, human events are determined.

 In England, Henry Thomas Buckle developed the ideas of Quételet and argued that statistical regularities proved that human free will was nonexistent.